Get all the latest data for Ibiza

 How much are property prices expected to increase in Ibiza in 2026?

-As of early 2026, property prices in Ibiza are expected to increase by around 6% over the course of the year, slightly above the national Spanish forecast but below the double-digit growth seen in 2025.
+As of 2026, property prices in Ibiza are expected to increase by about 6% across the year, with stronger growth for apartments and more moderate growth for large villas.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Ibiza.